Ed Alleyne-Johnson

-He was a member of the English post-punk/alternative rock band New Model Army, recording and touring with them for five years, with several concerts in Germany among over 200 concerts worldwide.
+He was a member of the English post-punk/alternative rock band New Model Army, recording and touring with them for five years, with over 200 concerts worldwide.
 They supported acts such as Simple Minds, Bob Dylan, David Bowie, The Cure, Midnight Oil and Faith No More.

 Early life

 Alleyne-Johnson was born in Liverpool in 1959 where his father, Brian, was a teacher.
-The pupils he taught included future Beatles members George Harrison and Paul McCartney.
 At the age of five, Alleyne-Johnson's father made him a wooden model of John Lennon's guitar to play.
 Subsequently, Alleyne-Johnson inherited a violin from his grandfather.

 Alleyne-Johnson learned to play violin at school and joined the Liverpool Schools Symphony Orchestra.
 He built his own electric violin at the age of 13 which was made of plywood and pine.
 At 16 Alleyne-Johnson's father bought him a bass guitar to enable him to join a school rock band.
 On leaving school Alleyne-Johnson was offered a place at Pembroke College, Oxford where he studied fine art.
 Whilst at university Alleyne-Johnson started busking and hitchhiked around Europe with friends.
 His guitar was too heavy so he took his grandfather's violin, which he had sprayed purple.
 He played the violin on the streets using an amplifier and digital delay equipment.
 This was to form the basis of his future work.

 During his time in Oxford in the late 1980s he played bass guitar in local band, Raindance.
-Three Raindance tracks were included on The Mad Hatters Club compilation album released on the independent March Hare Music label.
-The band self-released a nine-track album (Raindance) in 1987 (catalogue no. Axis XIS 121).
+Three Raindance tracks were included on The Mad Hatters Club compilation album released on the independent March Hare Music label.The band self-released a nine-track album (Raindance) in 1987 (catalogue no. Axis XIS 121).